tobus3000/digital-pub/README.md

 options:
   -h, --help          show this help message and exit --topic TOPIC       Topic of the day or question for pub quiz.
-  --type {quiz,talk}  Path to the output file
+  --type {quiz,talk}  Can be either `quiz` or `talk`.
+In quiz mode, each robot gives one response before the program ends.
+Talk mode will be endless until you stop by pressing Ctrl+C.
 ```